fogonwater/episcan/report.md

 - [Guidance: Typhoid and paratyphoid: public health guidance and questionnaires](https://www.gov.uk/government/publications/typhoid-and-paratyphoid-public-health-operational-guidelines) (Www.gov.uk)

 - [Salmonella Vaccine Study in Oxford (SALVO) trial: protocol for an observer-participant blind randomised placebo-controlled trial of the iNTS-GMMA vaccine within a European cohort](https://bmjopen.bmj.com/content/13/11/e072938?rss=1) (The BMJ)

+- [Drought and mismanagement have left a French island parched.
+That holds lessons for the mainland](https://timesofindia.indiatimes.com/world/europe/drought-and-mismanagement-have-left-a-french-island-parched-that-holds-lessons-for-the-mainland/articleshow/105164817.cms) (The Times of India)

 ## 23-46 (rabies)